 Musculoskeletal health and work – why is this important?

 There's an 'employment gap' in relation to people with musculoskeletal conditions, in that fewer people with these conditions are in work, compared to people with no condition or disability.
-The employment rate for people with musculoskeletal conditions (62.4%) is almost 20% lower than the employment rate of people with no condition or disability (80.4%).
-Two out of five (43%) of working-aged people with arthritis report that their condition has a negative impact on their working life.
+The employment rate for people with musculoskeletal conditions (62.4%) is almost 20% lower than the employment rate of people with no condition or disability (81%).
+Over half (53%) of working-aged people with arthritis report that their condition has a negative impact on their working life.
 One in four people (25%) with arthritis report retiring earlier from work than they otherwise would have.
 To understand and then address the underlying determinants, we need better routine data about the health and work experiences of people with musculoskeletal conditions.

 However, there's a lack of high-quality data needed to understand population health needs and to be able to plan for how these issues can be met.
 This includes work on health promotion and prevention, as well as for the delivery of health and care services.
 National and local data about services activity and health outcomes:

 - supports innovation, better integration and quality improvement activity.

 In an effort to address this, an opportunity was included in the Government’s mandate to NHS England.

 What is the Government’s mandate to NHS England?